Alee14/DLAP/README.md

 # Recommended Software Requirements
 - Latest version of NodeJS (v16.9.0+)
 - Linux (or WSL for Windows users)
+- Yarn Package Manager
+- NodeJS v18.5.0+

 # Configuration
-Make a new file called `config.json`.
+Make a new file called `config.json` inside the root of your project.
 ```
 {
     "token": "token_here",